freealise/freealise.github.io/draft/music_origin.md

 even with no sense of pitch or voice,
 also as meditative and mnemonic device for the working class like for modern people the computer.

+Tune, rhythm and phoneme formants with harmonized pitch variation
+and slant rhyme in any place of line are contained in speech -
+which is like a story on every level (verse / line / bar / beat / note)

 Brainwaves directly synchronize with music (binaural beats are optional).